lexnederbragt/INF-BIOx121/Assembly/practicals/03_Mapping_reads_to_an_assembly.md

 * Choose `File --> Load from File…`
 * Choose the sorted BAM file of the paired end mapping
 * Repeat this for the BAM file of the mate pair mapping
 * You can choose different sequences (contigs/scaffolds) from the drop-down menu at the top.
-Start browsing (one of) the longest scaffold(s)
+Start by selecting (one of) the longest scaffold(s)
 * Start browsing!
 * Zoom in to see the alignments